DON’T MISS

 Bengaalse lucifers (Bengal matches)

-Thick matches that emit a coloured flame.
+Bengal matches are a kind of thick match that emits a coloured flame.

 Fluiters (whistlers)